 Handbook for Writers by Jane Flick and Celia Millward

--Does the beginning introduce the setting, main character and story problem?
+-Did you begin by introducing the setting, main character, and story problem?

 'Enduring picture books must be about something bigger than a mere incident.
 The story problem must explore some large theme or issue.
 It must have a kernel of truth about life and our world.' (p.
 23 Writing Picture Books by Ann Whitford Paul)